mathewlowry/myhub-gpt/AI4Communities on Bluesky.md

 I knew Bluesky existed but not much else when I published my [manifesto posts of 1/1/23](https://mathewlowry.medium.com/a-minimum-viable-ecosystem-for-collective-intelligence-7738848ce9c4), so early versions of the [[AI4Communities post]] was Fediverse-oriented.
 I created this post in early November 2024 to explore how AI4Communities would look in an ATProto-powered world.

-By then I had annotated [11 resources tagged Bluesky](https://myhub.ai/@mathewlowry/?tags=bluesky) (there'll probably be more by the time you read this) which I then synthesised for [my November 2024 newsletter](https://mathewlowry.medium.com/ai4communities-bluesky-newsletter-331a25909cc5) .
+By then I had annotated [11 resources tagged Bluesky](https://myhub.ai/@mathewlowry/?tags=bluesky) (there'll probably be more by the time you read this) which I then synthesised for [my November 2024 newsletter](https://mathewlowry.medium.com/ai4communities-bluesky-newsletter-331a25909cc5)  (which contains a lot of content I need to summarise and add here, so check it out).
 By then I had concluded that in many ways Bluesky *already* supports AI4communities, but not in the Fediverse-friendly "cozyweb village" paradigm I had been using until then.

 ## Open marketplace